saverio-kantox/ember-exercise/README.md

 ## Deliverables:

-- A view where the user can add items to the basket
+- A shop route where the user can view all available items and add to basket (a quantity selector would be nice).
+- A checkout route where the user can view all items in his basket with:
+  1. The original prices
+  2. All the discounts currently applied
-- A component that displays the total amount of the basket (discounts applied)
+  3. The total price of the basket after discounts applied
+- Some navigation implementation between the routes.
-- A service or similar that is responsible of calculating said total amount
+- A service or similar that is responsible of calculating and persisting total amount.

 The application must be demoable without an actual backend (use some approriate client-side API server for demoing)